Catholic Church in Tunisia: Dioceses

 There are no Eastern Catholic, pre-diocesan or other exempt jurisdictions in Tunisia.

-As this solo-episcopate warrants no national conference, it partakes in the regional Episcopal conference of Northern Africa (French: Conférence Episcopale Régionale du Nord de l’Afrique, C.E.R.N.A.) together with Algeria, Morocco (hosting the headquarters in Rabat), Western Sahara and Libya, the 'Great Maghreb' (Arab region West of Egypt).
+As this solo-episcopate warrants no national conference, it participates in the regional Episcopal conference of Northern Africa (French: Conférence Episcopale Régionale du Nord de l’Afrique, C.E.R.N.A.) together with Algeria, Morocco (hosting the headquarters in Rabat), Western Sahara and Libya, the 'Great Maghreb' (Arab region West of Egypt).

 There is also an Apostolic Nunciature (papal diplomatic representation at embassy-level) to Tunisia, which is however vested in the Apostolic Nunciature to neighbour Algeria (in Algiers).

 All defunct jurisdictions are precursors of current (residential or, mostly, titular) sees.

 Archdiocese

 There are around 30,700 Catholics in this predominantly Islamic country, which forms a single diocese – the Archdiocese of Tunis.
 Accordingly, the only Catholic cathedral is that of St. Vincent de Paul in Tunis.
 The building was completed in 1897, while Tunisia was a French protectorate.
 Catholic influence during the colonial period also included extensive missionary work by the French Primate of Africa, Cardinal Lavigerie.
 The cathedral in his time was the church of Saint Louis in Carthage, was also built in the 19th century, when the archdiocese, under Cardinal Lavigerie, held the primacy of all Roman Africa.